puppetlabs/puppet-docs/source/puppet/4.3/reference/modules_publishing.markdown

 ### A Note on Module Names

 Because many users have published their own versions of modules with common names ("mysql," "bacula," etc.), the Puppet Forge (Forge) requires module names to have a username prefix.
-That is, if a user named "puppetlabs" maintained a "mysql" module, it would be known to the Forge as "puppetlabs-mysql".**Be sure to use this long name in your module's [metadata.json file][inpage_metadata].**
+That is, if a user named "puppetlabs" maintained a "mysql" module, it would be known to the Forge as "puppetlabs-mysql". **Be sure to use this long name in your module's [metadata.json file][inpage_metadata].**

-As of Puppet 4, your module's directory cannot share this long name, as module directory names cannot contain dashes or periods (only letters, numbers, and underscores).
+However, your module's directory on disk must use the short name, without the username prefix.
+(Module directory names cannot contain dashes or periods; only letters, numbers, and underscores).
 Using the the build action will do the right thing as long as the metadata.json is correct.

 ### Another Note on Module Names